 |Business Bank Account||Yes||Yes|

-Kabbage has also adopted the Smart Box model, and is now equally opaque in its fees.
+Kabbage has adopted the Smart Box model and is now completely transparent with its fees.
 The estimated APR for Kabbage loans is 24% – 99%.
-While this might seem like a large range, this is how the industry works.
+While this might seem like an extensive range, this is how the industry works.
 There are many loan options and loan durations to take into account.
 And there are many businesses with different credit histories to account for.
 When considering rates and penalties, there are many reasons that the APR is misleading.
-A lender that has low eligibility requirements will facilitate borrowers that are less creditworthy.
-To offset this risk, the interest rate will naturally be higher.
-So to say a borrower has a higher average interest rate is misleading unless all other factors are accounted for.
+A lender with low eligibility requirements will facilitate less creditworthy borrowers, and to offset this risk, the interest rate will naturally be higher.
+So to say a borrower has a higher average interest rate is misleading unless all other factors are taken into account.

-When it comes to rates and penalties, OnDeck is certainly ahead of the curve.
+When it comes to rates and penalties, OnDeck is undoubtedly ahead of the curve.
 OnDeck was a pioneer in using the ‘Smart Box’ model.
-This is a very simple (but useful) model that lets customers know how much they are going to be paying on their loans.
+It is a straightforward but valuable model that lets customers know how much they will be paying on their loans.
 This model allows for easy comparison of various loan types with an all-inclusive APR rating.
-OnDeck charges a 0 – 4% origination fee on its term loans.
-This origination fee is often reduced for people that return to OnDeck.
-OnDeck has a very loyal following and 80% of people return to OnDeck for a second loan.
+OnDeck charges a 0 – 4% origination fee on its term loans and has 47.14% APR for its line of credit loan.
+This origination fee is often reduced for return clients.
+OnDeck has a very loyal following, and 80% of people return to OnDeck for a second loan.

 Kabbage Line of Credit